epicjung/LVI_SAM_fixed/README.md

 ## Acknowledgement

-  - The visual-inertial odometry module is adapted from [Vins-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono).
-  - The lidar-inertial odometry module is adapted from [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM/tree/a246c960e3fca52b989abf888c8cf1fae25b7c25).
+  - The original version is from [LVI-SAM](https://github.com/TixiaoShan/LVI-SAM).